 All the tents are named after birds.
 Ours was named ‘Peacock’.
 The tents are sturdy and very utilitarian.
 All tents are furnished and with air-conditioning.
 There is a dressing area and has a spacious attached bathroom with shower and water heater.
 (This part is RCC).

 The following picture is of the tent from inside-

 The tents are made by www.pitchme.in, if you want to procure one for yourself.

 As my wife and son were settling, I took small walk around the place.
 There is plenty of information displayed regarding the biodiversity.
 Almost all trees and plants are labeled .
-You are surrounded by plenty of birds and butterflies that we don’t see anymore in our living places.
+You are surrounded by plenty of birds and butterflies that we don’t see anymore in our towns and cities.
 Almost all the birds are rare species.
 The place is constantly being kept clean and neat.
 Lot of security is provided too.

-We rested till 1-15 pm and had lunch.
-There is a “Honey-Bee” restaurant
+We rested till 1-15 pm and had lunch at the “Honey-Bee” restaurant.

 Our safari ride was a “nature ride” with less animal sightings except for few wild squirrels.
 Can’t blame the animals.
-We came in wrong timing – peak summer time.
-We had plenty of beautiful and colourful birds sightings.
+We came in peak summer time.
+We had plenty of beautiful and colorful birds sightings.
 It’s a bird photographer’s delight.
 A Chenchu tribesman Ramu accompanied us in the open roof Jeep.
 Chenchus always carry an axe with them.
 They are also ace marksmen with bow and arrows.
 Chenchus are brave and can handle wild animals single handedly.
-I remember my late grandma tales of her time when they used to visit SriSailam temple by foot.
+(I remember my late grandma tales of her time when they used to visit SriSailam temple by foot.
 These chencus were helpers those days.
 They protected the travellers from wildlife and also carried the luggage up the hill.
 She used to stress that the Chenchus are very trustworthy people.
-Here is a picture of Ramu and Forest guard Sattar Singh.
+Here is a picture of Ramu and Forest guard Sattar Singh.)